-The first episode of Aamir Khan’s show Satyamev jayate raised issue of female foeticide in Rajasthan.
+The first episode of Aamir Khan’s show Satyamev jayate raised the issue of female foeticide in Rajasthan.
 While the show asked for stringent laws, it missed a few major reasons behind the same.

 - Male child as a support for old-age (lack of social security)